 Aberdeen City Council, in response to Covid-19, postponed recovery of Council Tax for the first three months of 2020/21.
-Following a decision by the Council’s Urgent Business Committee on Tuesday 30 June, recovery of unpaid Council Tax will now recommence in July.
+Following a decision by the Council’s Urgent Business Committee on Tuesday 30 June, recovery of unpaid Council Tax recommenced in July.

 When an instalment is not paid on or before its due date a Council Tax reminder will be issued requesting that the overdue amount is paid in full within 7 days.